certtools/intelmq/docs/INSTALL.md

 ## Additional Information

 Following any one of the installation methods mentioned before setup the IntelMQ base.
-However, some bots have additional dependencies which are mentioned in their own documentation available on this [directory](https://github.com/certtools/intelmq/tree/develop/intelmq/bots).
+However, some bots have additional dependencies which are mentioned in their own documentation.

 # Afterwards